 Stacy frowned as a violet beam lanced out of the tiara and met her own power beam in midair.
 “Star Sapphire?” she said.
 “I’ve heard of you!
 Green Lantern used to spank you on a regular basis, didn’t he?”

 The violet aura that surrounded the Sapphire grew brighter and wider as she drew closer to Stacy.
-“I’ve never battled the Green Lantern,” she said, “though I once duped him into serving my cause. (*) You’ve confused me with my weaker predecessor, a stupid Earthling whose gem I took after winning a trial by combat!” (*)
+“I’ve never battled this world’s Green Lantern,” she said, “though I once duped him into serving my cause. (*) You’ve confused me with my weaker predecessor, a stupid Earthling whose gem I took after winning a trial by combat!” (*)

 [(*) Editor’s note: See “War for Earthdeath,” Secret Society of Super-Villains #3 (October, 1976) and Secret Society of Super-Villains: Reclamation, Book 3: A Clash of Queens.]